Emperor Penguin

 Appearance

-The Emperor penguin is the largest penguin species in the world.
-This bird is a rather interesting species from a biological standpoint.
 The Emperor penguin has streamlined plumage, consisting of shiny, water-repellent feathers, which prevent the skin from getting wet.
 The webbed feet of the animal make swimming much easier.
 The head is big, the neck is short and thick, and the tail is wedge-shaped and short.
 The tiny wings of the penguin resemble flippers by their shape.
 The blackish-blue head is covered with large white and yellow markings on the ears of the animal.
 The upperparts are blue-grey while the underparts are white, except with the upper breast, having a pale yellow coloring.
-Males and females are alike.
+Males and females of this species are similar in appearance.

 Distribution